Uni-verse/Intent-Analyzer/README.md

 HOW TO USE:

 Open page in browser, preferrably Chrome.
 Open file log or paste content into the textarea.
+Click scan button.

 ADB PULL